Tong Zeng: Families of the victims of the "human experiments" and survivors of the bacteriological war

-In Article 4 of Part II of the 10000 word paper written by Tong Zeng in 1990, he proposed that the manufacture and use of toxic, chemical and bacteriological weapons as means and methods of warfare are war crimes in accordance with international law.
+In Article 4 of Part II of the "Book of Ten Thousand Words" written by Tong Zeng in 1990, he proposed that the manufacture and use of toxic, chemical and bacteriological weapons as means and methods of warfare are war crimes in accordance with international law.
 In World War II, the Japanese army took living people as test objects, manufactured and produced chemical bacteriological weapons, and carried out chemical bacteriological warfare in China.
 Since 1992, Tong has received letters from victims of the Japanese army's chemical and bacteriological warfare in China.
 The Japanese army spread cholera bacteria, resulting in the death of five people in one family.
 Some villagers died abnormally from live typhoid bacteria injected by the Japanese army.
 Some became lifelong victims of dysentery.
 Some Chinese forced laborers in Japan have also been used in unethical human experiment.
 Some were collective letters from a village accusing the Japanese army of many atrocities, including bacterial warfare.
 Some victims of bacteriological warfare entrusted a newspaper to send a letter to Tong Zeng.
 In particular, a letter from a descendant of a plague victim was transferred to the local association for aging through the newspaper, then sent to Tong Zeng.

 Tong Zeng received a letter from Wang Yibing and Wang Guilan in March 1994.
 Their father was sent to the Japanese Unit 731 as a human experiment object.
 Tong Zeng introduced them to Japanese lawyers at the end of 1994 as typical representatives of the 731 case.
 In 1995, a lawsuit was filed in the Japanese court.
 Although in 1999, the Tokyo District Court of Japan rejected Wang Yibing's request for the Japanese government to apologize and compensate on the ground of "the state has no responsibility", the court recognized the fact of inhuman persecution by Unit 731.
-The gendarmerie who personally arrested Wang Yibing's father into Unit 731 personally apologized to Wang Yibing，"My guilt is as serious as of the leader of bacterial warfare Shiro Ishii I apologise to you all, and all family members of the victims.
+The gendarmerie who personally arrested Wang Yibing's father into Unit 731 personally apologized to Wang Yibing, "My guilt is as serious as of the leader of bacterial warfare Shiro Ishii I apologise to you all, and all family members of the victims.
 I will regret this for my entire life."
 The former Japanese gendarmerie also testified for the descendants of the victims of the human experiments of Unit 731 in a Japanese court.